-You will love this quintessentially upmarket British dining experience in London, which oozes with luxury.
+You will love this quintessential British dining experience in London, which oozes with luxury.

 Selecting our mains wasn’t easy as there were so many choices I could have ravished.
 In the end, I couldn’t resist the roast duck with maple syrup and turnip and pistachio puree.
 As hoped, the duck was rare, with just a hint of fat and skin, the sauce sweet and the wine match, a Malbec, was sensational.

 My friend had the turbot served with a pine nut crust, cauliflower, cockles and sea vegetables.
 Fresh tender fish made this dish a joy to look at and to taste.
 A sweeter reisling was another great match.

 The dark chocolate brownie dessert was another piece of heaven and sat in a neat slice on the plate.
 It came with popcorn and salted caramel ice-cream, a brilliant combination.
 A glass of champagne was the perfect accompaniment.
 What was fabulous about the whole meal was that the servings were not too big so that as women having a long lunch, we both felt we could still eat some sweets.